Skip Global navigation and goto content

 Mobile Home Parks are regulated under Chapter 64E-15 of the Florida Administrative Code.

-Onsite Sewage Treatment & Disposal Systems
+Onsite Sewage Treatment and Disposal Systems

 Onsite Sewage Treatment and Disposal Systems that produce 10,000 gallons or less of domestic strength sewage flow or 5000 gallons or less of commercial strength sewage per day are regulated by the Florida Department of Health and the Department of Environmental Protection under Chapter 64E-6 of the Florida Administrative Code.